chunhualiao/smart-browser-assistant/README.md

 1. Navigate to any webpage containing text you want to interact with.
 2.  **Select (highlight) the text** with your mouse.
 3.  **Right-click** on the highlighted text.
-4. Select the action corresponding to your currently active prompt (e.g., "Generate Reply", "Proofread Text", "Analyze via Specific Amendment") from the context menu.
-The menu item text reflects the *name* of the active prompt set in the options.
+4. Hover over the **"Smart Browser Assistant"** item in the context menu.
+5. A sub-menu will appear listing all available prompts (e.g., "Generate Reply", "Proofread Text", "Analyze via Specific Amendment").
+6.  **Click the specific prompt** you want to use for the selected text.
-5. The extension will send the selected text and your configured prompt/model to OpenRouter.
+7. The extension will send the selected text and the chosen prompt (using your configured model and settings) to OpenRouter.
-6. Wait for the API to process the request (up to the configured timeout).
+8. Wait for the API to process the request (up to the configured timeout).
 7. A notification should then appear indicating the result has been **copied to your clipboard**.
 8. Paste the result wherever you need it (e.g., a reply box, a document).